edesabarbaro/hiring-engineers/answers.md

 <img src="https://i.imgur.com/6F1Eqag.jpg" width="400" height="217" alt="Terminal is up"></a>

 The keyboard was set to qwerty (my own keyboard had no issue with azerty), so I entered `sudo loadkeys fr` to modify it.
+- I also realized at that point that I was not able to copy/paste anything into the terminal.
+I tried [installing the Guest addition](https://askubuntu.com/questions/22743/how-do-i-install-guest-additions-in-a-virtualbox-vm/22745#22745) but I was unable to do so.
+After trying a lot of different things without success (or without fully understanding what I was doing), I decided to manually type every command myself: at least, that would allow me to fully understand how spacing/indentation works, even if that would be time-consuming!

 <a href="https://i.imgur.com/1Wv51kb.jpg" title="Changing keyboard language">
 <img src="https://i.imgur.com/1Wv51kb.jpg" width="400" height="217" alt="Changing keyboard language"></a>

+Once connected to the VM - I did not use SSH at that point as I didn't know how to do it, so I admit that I used vagrant/vagrant as username and password every time I connected to my VM.

 <a href="https://i.imgur.com/9LTUJC6.jpg" title="Installing Datadog agent">
 <img src="https://i.imgur.com/9LTUJC6.jpg" width="400" height="217" alt="Installing Datadog agent"></a>